Yelp/paasta/docs/source/yelpsoa_configs.rst

 All configuration files that define something to launch on a PaaSTA Cluster can specify the following options:

   * ``cpus``: Number of CPUs an instance needs.
 Defaults to 1.
-The CPU resource in kubernetes is measured in *CPU* units.
-One CPU in Kubernetes is equivalent to: 1 AWS vCPU, 1 GCP Core, 1 Azure vCore, 1 Hyperthread on a bare-metal Intel processor with Hyperthreading.
+CPUs in Kubernetes are "shares" and represent a minimal amount of a CPU to share with a Pod relative to the other Pods on a host.

   * ``cpu_burst_add``: Maximum number of additional CPUs an instance may use while bursting; if unspecified, PaaSTA defaults to 1 for long-running services, and 0 for scheduled jobs (Tron).
     For example, if a service specifies that it needs 2 CPUs normally and 1 for burst, the service may go up to 3 CPUs, if needed.